-Alnmouth Rowing is a community venture, with a boat built by members of the community, and housed in a historic old LifeBoatHouse on the beach, right beside the seaside.
+Alnmouth Rowing is a community venture, with 2 boats built by members of the community, and housed in a historic old LifeBoatHouse on the beach, right beside the seaside.

 In the 2015 season we launched our first skiff ‘Pride of Aln’, and we gained a new home on the beach.
 Over 500 people took part in more than 100 launches before the season ended.
 Since then we have attracted more members and widened the number and scope of rowing events available.

 No previous experience of rowing needed – just come along to try it.
 We provide briefings on what you need to know.